 - Licensed social workers, psychologists, and other mental health professionals performing clinical work

-- Other employees whose jobs require “advanced knowledge”
+- Other employees whose jobs require “advanced knowledge.”

-This is the category that’s most tricky to define.
+This is the category that’s the trickiest to define.
 Basically, it means that the employee “keeps the business running.”
 Think of administrative employees as those who provide support to the operational workers.

 According to FLSA regulations, exempt administrative job duties must:

-- Be office or nonmanual work
+- Be office or non-manual work.

-- Be directly related to management or general business operations
+- Be directly related to management or general business operations.

-- Primarily involve the exercise of independent judgment about significant things
+- Primarily involve the exercise of independent judgment about significant things.

-Rights of exempt vs. non-exempt employees
+What are the rights of exempt vs. non-exempt employees?

-Regardless of exempt status, have the right to a safe and healthy work environment, equal employment opportunities and non-discrimination, and the rights provided under the Family and Medical Leave Act.
+Regardless of exempt status, every salaried employee has the right to a safe and healthy work environment, equal employment opportunities and non-discrimination, and the rights provided under the Family and Medical Leave Act.

 Most employers expect their exempt employees to work the number of hours necessary to get their jobs done.
 It doesn’t matter if that takes more or fewer than 40 hours per week.
-Even if your exempt employee works 70 hours in a week, you are still only required to pay them their standard base salary.
+Even if your exempt employee works 70 hours a week, you are still only required to pay them their standard base salary.